silitics/rugix/README.md

 </p>

 💡 **TL;DR**: Rugix is a suite of open-source tools to **build and deploy reliable embedded Linux devices at scale with efficient and secure over-the-air (OTA) update capabilities**.
-Companies around the world use Rugix as a basis for their connected products.
-Currently, the tool suite consists of two main tools:
+The tool suite consists of two powerful and modular tools:

 - **Rugix Ctrl**: On-device tool for installing over-the-air updates and managing state.
 - **Rugix Bakery**: Flexible, user-friendly build system for bespoke Linux distributions.